noiseprotocol/noise_spec/noise.md

    follow the rules for nonces.
 Nonces are not allowed to wrap back to zero due to integer overflow, and the maximum nonce value is reserved.
 This means parties are not allowed to send more than 2^64^-1 transport messages.

- * **Fresh ephemerals**:  Every party in a Noise protocol must send a fresh ephemeral public key prior to sending any encrypted data.
-Ephemeral keys must never be reused.
-Violating these rules is likely to cause catastrophic key reuse.
-This is one rationale behind the patterns in [Section   7](#handshake-patterns), and the validity rules in [Section 7.3](#handshake-pattern-validity).
-It's also the reason why one-way handshakes only allow transport messages from the sender, not the recipient.

  * **Protocol names**:  The protocol name used with `Initialize()` must uniquely identify the combination of handshake pattern and crypto functions